Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Excessive compliance burden:

 The number of tax returns to be filed under GST is enormous.
 Three periodic returns are required to be filed monthly.
-Not only that if a person is doing business in multiple states then it needs to obtain multiple registrations for each state and separate GST returns needs to be filed for each state.
+If a person is doing business in multiple states, then it needs to obtain multiple registrations for each state, and separate GST returns sneed to be filed for each state.

 Frequently Asked Questions